-Here are the best methadone clinics in Manistee County, MI.
-Get immediate methadone treatment in Manistee County from a local and trusted Methadone clinic.
-Find medication-assisted treatment options in Manistee County, Michigan from one of the treatment centers below.
+Here is a list of methadone clinics and addiction treatment centers in Manistee County, MI.
+Find immediate methadone treatment in Manistee County by looking through the local treatment centers below.
+Find medication-assisted treatment options in Manistee County, Michigan.

 Hope Network Center For Recovery is a methadone clinic in Manistee County, MI.
-It is situated at 115 Washington Street, 49660 zip.
-Hope Network Center For Recovery provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Hope Network Center For Recovery provides buprenorphine maintenance and suboxone prescription.
-Other than methadone treatment, Hope Network Center For Recovery offers family counseling, substance use education and individual counseling.
-Hope Network Center For Recovery provides medication assisted services to men and women.
+It is located at 115 Washington Street, 49660 zip.
+Hope Network Center For Recovery provides regular outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Hope Network Center For Recovery provides suboxone prescription and buprenorphine maintenance.
+Other than methadone treatment, Hope Network Center For Recovery offers individual counseling, substance use education and group counseling.
+Hope Network Center For Recovery provides medication-assisted services to men and women.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout Michigan.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Manistee County drug rehabs.